(703) 273-5533

 Two Months Before Moving Day: Start Planning Early

-Moving can feel like a monumental task, but starting early is the best way to reduce last-minute stress.
-At the two-month mark, you should focus on creating a plan and organizing the logistics of your move.
+Moving can feel like a monumental task, but starting early is the best way to reduce stress.
+At the two-month mark, focus on building a plan and organizing the logistics of your move.

-One of the most important first steps is to create a central place to store all of your moving documents, whether it’s a physical binder or a digital folder.
-Include things like moving quotes, a to-do list, receipts, inventory lists, and any legal documents you might need.
+Set up one central place to store every moving document, whether it is a physical binder or a digital folder.
+Include your moving quotes, your to-do list, receipts, inventory lists, and any legal paperwork you may need.
+Having everything in one spot saves hours of searching later.

-Now is the time to take stock of your belongings and decide what you want to keep, sell, donate, or throw away.
-The less you take with you, the easier (and cheaper) your move will be.
-Begin with areas like closets, garages, and storage rooms, which tend to accumulate the most unused items.
+Take stock of your belongings and decide what to keep, sell, donate, or throw away.
+The less you move, the easier and cheaper the move will be.
+Start with the spaces that collect the most unused items, such as closets, the garage, the attic, and storage rooms.

-If you have children, inform their current schools about your move and begin the process of registering them in their new school district.
-For your job, let your employer know about your moving timeline, especially if you need time off.
+If you have children, tell their current schools about the move and start registering them in the new district.
+Let your employer know your timeline as well, especially if you will need time off around moving day.

 Six Weeks Before Moving Day: Begin Prepping